RaulGalvez288/web102_prework/README.md

-# WEB102 Prework - *Name of App Here*
+# WEB102 Prework - RGames Studio

 Submitted by: Raul Galvez

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+RGames Studio is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

-Time spent: 4 hours spent in total
+Time spent: 5 hours spent in total

 ## Required Features